engeld/dotfiles/README.md

 Using engeld/dotfiles
 ======================
-In this repository are my dotfiles; pretty standard stuff I guess.
+In this repository are my dotfiles; configuration files for my shell and other terminal applications.
 This file outlines some instructions about setting them up, and shines light on some of the pitfalls and special files which I use.

 (I currently use those dotfiles on my Mac, it may not work on other OS'es)